 Staff Reporter GUWAHATI, Jan 22 - Saraswati Puja, the festival of worshipping the Goddess of Learning according to Hindu mythology, was celebrated with much fanfare all over the State today.
-With rituals performed in front of Saraswati idols in the pandals, the students invoked the deity’s blessings to excel in their studies.

 Students pay obeisance to Goddess Saraswati at a college in Guwahati. – UB Photos